AbdullahAlzeid/Sliding-Tile-Astar/README.md

 ## Key Components
 - **Driver.py**: The main script to run the puzzle solver. ([Driver.py](https://github.com/AbdullahAlzeid/Sliding-Tile-Astar/blob/main/Driver.py))
-- **Heuristic Functions**: Implements Manhattan Distance and Misplaced Tiles heuristics for the A* algorithm.

 ## Heuristic Functions
 - **Manhattan Distance**: Calculates the sum of the distances of each tile from its goal position.